Language selection

 Because of climate change, natural disasters, such as droughts, floods, cyclones, typhoons and hurricanes, are becoming more frequent and severe.
 Quite often, they threaten the safety of entire cities.

 In order to better coordinate their emergency response activities during a disaster, authorities around the world often turn to satellites.
-The 17 member organizations, including Canada, a founding member of the International Charter "Space and Major Disasters," are working together and promptly sharing their satellite data to assist people and protect infrastructure.
+Emergency response teams, through the International Charter: Space and Major Disasters, use valuable data provided by the RADARSAT Constellation Mission to make informed decisions and effectively plan their response to disasters.
+The 17 member organizations, including Canada, a founding member of the Charter, are working together and promptly sharing their satellite data to assist people and protect infrastructure.

 Explore further